mgilangjanuar/liff-manager/README.md

 # LIFF Manager

-[LIFF (LINE Front-end Framework)](https://developers.line.biz/en/docs/liff/overview) Manager is an unofficial tool for manage your LIFF apps.
-This application made by [M Gilang Januar](https://www.line-community.me/contributors/detail?apiId=0037F00000ZnJvgQAF) (a LINE API Expert from Indonesia).
-Due to this project is open source with MIT license, you can contribute by fork this repository and make a pull request.
-We don't use any database or storage, all your credentials are stored on cookies so it's safe and can't be taken by anyone.
+[LIFF (LINE Front-end Framework)](https://developers.line.biz/en/docs/liff/overview) Manager is an unofficial tool to manage your LIFF apps.
+This application is made by [M Gilang Januar](https://www.line-community.me/contributors/detail?apiId=0037F00000ZnJvgQAF) (a LINE API Expert from Indonesia).
+As this is an open-source project with MIT license, you can contribute by forking this repository and creating a pull request.
+We don't use any database or remote storage; all your credentials are stored in cookies, so it's safe and can't be taken by anyone.

 ![screenshot](./screenshot.png)